Colorado Court Records

 How to Obtain Colorado Adoption Records

-Pursuant to Colorado Revised Statute §19–5–305, adult adoptees and other eligible persons may obtain copies of the adoptee’s original birth certificate.
+Under Colorado Revised Statute §19–5–305, adult adoptees and other eligible persons may obtain copies of the adoptee's original birth certificate.
 Adoption records are primarily managed by the organization or independent lawyer tasked with processing the adoption, and they are generally not disseminated unless relevant for legal purposes.

 Vital Records,

-4300 Cherry Creek Drive South,
+Birth Unit,4300 Cherry Creek Drive South,

 Denver, CO 80246

-How Do I Access Divorce Records in Colorado
+How Do I Access Divorce Records in Colorado?

 Colorado divorce records are primarily managed by the office of the clerk of courts of the District Court where the divorce was issued.
 As such, persons seeking a divorce record in Colorado may do so by locating the judicial district in which the decree was issued.
 This can be done using the Colorado Judicial Branch Find Your District & County tool.